lajanki/quote_randomizer/README.md

 --set-song <name>
   * Sets the given song to be the next one read by the --song switch.
 See the 'search' column of the lyrics table for valid names.

---find-duplicates
-  * Prints the first instance of quotes having a duplicate in the database.

 --find-invalid
   * Finds database quotes which do not contain enough valid tags for switching.